willspencer171/starting_projects/Learning Path/Real Python/GUIs in Python/README.md

 ### Let's Start with a Small Example

+Here, I'm following the tutorial set out by [Real Python](https://realpython.com/python-pyqt-gui-calculator/) for creating a calculator app.
+Another [project idea](https://realpython.com/bulk-file-rename-tool-python/) is to build an app that renames files in bulk.

 There are a few simple stages to creating your first application:

 - Import `QApplication` and all the required widgets from `PyQt6.QtWidgets`.